MIMCONTROL - Controlling the Database Server

 MIMCONTROLfunctionality is supplied on all platforms as a complete administration tool for managing database servers.

-UNIX: The database servers on a Unix node can be controlled using the mimadmin command (see the mimadmin man-page).
+Linux: The database servers on a Linux node can be controlled using the mimadmin command (see the mimadmin man-page).
 This command invokes the

 MIMCONTROLprogram, and other programs, as required.
 The

-MIMCONTROLcommand can also be used directly under Unix.A database server on Unix can be administered by the owner of it or by the superuser root.
+MIMCONTROLcommand can also be used directly under Linux.A database server on Linux can be administered by the owner of it or by the superuser root.
 To change ownership of a database the mimdbfiles command is used (see the

-mimdbfilesman-page).When a database server on a Unix machine is started for the first time,
+mimdbfilesman-page).When a database server on a Linux machine is started for the first time,

 MIMCONTROLwill create a default multidefs file containing appropriate default parameter values, based on the amount of memory installed on the machine.
 Refer to The MULTIDEFS Parameter File for details.Database server performance can be fine-tuned later by adjusting the parameters as required.